 Desktop Protection: Each University workstation that has the Desktop Services Software (DSS) installed includes anti-virus software that is continuously being updated with the latest virus definitions (to have the DSS image installed on your workstation, contact your college ITC).
-Learn more » about desktop options.
+Learn more about Desktop Protection.

-*New* All non-university Windows-based equipment (such as laptops accessing campus WiFi or home equipment logging in using virtual private networks) should consider running a few free Microsoft utilities (scan versions) to check for malware, software designed to infiltrate a computer system without the owner's informed consent.
-Those utilities can be found at http://www.microsoft.com/security/malwareremove/default.aspx.
+*New* All non-university Windows-based equipment (such as laptops accessing campus WiFi or home equipment logging in using virtual private networks) should consider running a free Microsoft utility to check for malware, software designed to infiltrate a computer system without the owner's informed consent.
+The utility can be downloaded from the Microsoft Safety Scanner page.

-E-mail Protection: All University e-mail servers have the latest anti-virus software installed, which automatically scans all incoming e-mail messages before they are delivered to users' mailboxes.
-In addition, the University is blocking e-mail attachments with certain file extensions that are commonly used to spread viruses.
+Email Protection: All University email servers have the latest anti-virus software installed, which automatically scans all incoming email messages before they are delivered to users' mailboxes.
+In addition, the University is blocking email attachments with certain file extensions that are commonly used to spread viruses.
+Learn more »

-Off Campus: All Cal State L.A. faculty, staff, and students should take active measures in protecting their home computers from virus attacks.
-See the desktop page for further information.
+Off Campus: All Cal State LA faculty, staff, and students should take active measures in protecting their home computers from virus attacks.
+See the Desktop Protection page for further information.